How to Work in the Gig Economy and Still Save Like a Corporate Lifer | Wealthsimple

 Make Yourself Use Cash

 Now introduce a little pleasure to the savings part of the equation.
-“When you pay for stuff in cash,” says Hershin, “and the change is five dollars or less, put that in whatever your version of a piggy bank is and let that accumulate over a month or so.
+“When you pay for stuff in cash,” says Shefrin, “and the change is five pounds or less, put that in whatever your version of a piggy bank is and let it accumulate over a month or so.
 And then go deposit it.
 That feels pretty good.”
-This is obviously not going to be enough to set you up in a Tuscan villa for an early retirement, but it does two things: tricks you into spending less on impulse purchases and forces you to put all that $5-and-under change—which will add up quicker than you think—right into savings.
+This is obviously not going to be enough to set you up in a Tuscan villa for an early retirement, but it accomplishes two things: tricks you into spending less on impulse purchases and forces you to put all that five-pounds-and-under change—which will add up quicker than you think—right into savings.
 Which will make you want to save more.

 This might sound goofy, but stick with us.
 Shefrin is one of the world’s leading behavioural economic experts, after all.